SF-Nexus/SF-Nexus.github.io/content/Scholarship/_index.md

 **Temple University Libraries — HathiTrust Digital Library:** https://babel.hathitrust.org/cgi/ls?field1=ocr;q1=%2A;a=srchls;facet=htsource%3A%22Temple%20University%22
 - A sample of Temple University’s collection of digitized SF novels which have been ingested into HathiTrust Digital Library.

-**Alex Wermer-Colan — HathiTrust Digital Library:** https://babel.hathitrust.org/cgi/mb?a=listcs&colltype=all
-- A collection curated by Alex Wermer-Colan from HathiTrust Digital Library’s  entire collection for scholars and students to conduct research.

 ## Relevant Projects and Repositories
 **HathiTrust Research Center SF Experiments:** https://github.com/gwijthoff/HTRC_SF_experiments